dzhang32/autorecipes/README.md

 <!-- badges: end -->

-As an unadventurous, by-the-recipe cook, I had accumulated a set of \~25 go-to meals that were cycled through weekly depending on mood, time and what I’d had the week before.
-Over time, this selection process became repetitive. `autorecipes` was born from this repetition; it takes care
+As an unadventurous, by-the-recipe cook, I had accumulated a set of \~25 go-to meals that were cycled through depending on mood, time and what I’d had the week before.
+Over time, this weekly, manual selection process became repetitive. `autorecipes` was born from this repetition;
-of:
+it automates recipe planning by taking care of:

 1. Creating and storing a database of recipes
 2. Customizing weekly meal plans